-If you want your grill to last you a long time, you’ll want to ensure it is durable enough to be moved around a lot, with the possibility of being knocked during car rides.
+If you want your grill to last you a long time, you’ll want to ensure it is durable enough to be moved around a lot, with the possibility of being knocked down during car rides.

 Another factor you’ll want to consider is how lightweight the unit is.

 Ideally, you’ll want a firebox made from cast aluminum.
-This gives you both durability and rust resistance while still being great at absorbing and reflecting heat evenly.
+This gives you both durability and rust resistance while still being great at absorbing and reflecting high heat evenly.